 Click the links below to skip to any of the following sections:

 Table Rock is near the grounds of the Idaho State Penitentiary, a former prison complex in Boise, which is now used as a history museum.
 The hike to the top of Table Rock begins near the penitentiary grounds.
 Table Rock Boise is maintained by the Idaho State Historical Society — they also own and maintain the Idaho State Penitentiary, Idaho State Archives, and Idaho State Museum.
+The reasoning for this is the land was originally owned by the Idaho Department of Corrections.
 You will see volunteers out on the trail and on top of the Table Rock making sure everything is kept in great shape.

 Table Rock has a nice hike, and is located between Boise and the foothills.
 It has a flat rock top, making it the perfect end to a nice hike up the hill.